Tracardi/tracardi-api/manual/en/docs/plugins/index.md

 # Plug-in prerequisites

 * Plug-in must return `Result` object.
-* Value inside `Result` object myst be serializable to json.
+* Value inside `Result` object must be serializable to json.
-* Value can no tbe bigger then x bytes.
+* Value can not be bigger then x bytes.
 * Value inside `Result` should be `dict` in order to be processed by other nodes.
 * Plug-in must extend `ActionRunner` class.
-* Resources that need closing should be closed in close methods.
+* Resources that need closing should be closed in `close()` method.
 * Static method `build` should be used to initiate async objects.